diegotty/obsidian_notes/year 3, semester 1/cybersecurity/10 - cryptography, symmetric encryption.md

 >
 >it is possible to improve the cipher by using a permutation of the original alphabet
 ![[Pasted image 20251208185200.png]]
+## characteristics
+symmetric cryptography is used because:
+- it is understandable and easy to use
+- it is efficient (which is a key consideration when messages are transmitted frequently or/and are lengthy)
+- the keys used are relatively short
+- can be used for many applications and can be easily combined however, it has many limitations:
+- the users must share the same key
+- during transmission of the key, someone may intercept it (big challenge: a *KDC* (*key distribution center*: a trusted third party) may be used for managing and distributing keys)
+- the number of keys needd increases at rapid rate as the number of users in the network increases
+- secret key cryptography cannot provide an assurance of authentication
 ## encrypting natural languages
 english is typically represented with 8-bit ASCII encoding, making, thus a message with $t$ characters corresponds to a $n$-bit array, with $n=8t$ however, due to redundancy (repeated words, patterns like “th”, “ing”, etc) english plaintexts are a *very small subset* of all n-bit arrays, thus making it easier to break the ciphers